 CleanMyMac’s privacy scan doesn’t intrinsically make your computer any more secure.
 But it does delete sensitive information like browsing history, autofill forms, and chat logs, so that if your computer is compromised by hackers, they’ll get access to less information that can be used for identity theft.

 Like email attachments, I’m unlikely to delete this sort of thing from my computer.
 Sometimes I refer to old chats, and I like my forms to be filled in automatically.
 But I’ll do the scan to see what it finds.
 Here are the results, after about ten seconds.

-The scan identified 53,902 items it considers threats to my privacy (assuming I’m hacked).
-These include a list of wi-fi networks I’ve connected to, Skype conversations and call history, Safari tabs, cookies and browsing history (and similar for Firefox and Chrome), and lists of recently opened documents.
+The scan identified tons of items it considers threats to my privacy (assuming I’m hacked).
+These include a list of Wi-Fi networks I’ve connected to, Skype conversations and call history, Safari tabs, cookies and browsing history (and similar for Firefox and Chrome), and lists of recently opened documents.

-3. Speed Up Your Mac to Make it More Responsive
+3. Speed up Mac to Make it More Responsive

 Over time, apps may start background processes that run continuously, taking up your system resources and slowing your computer.
 You may not even be aware that some of these processes are happening.

 CleanMyMac can identify them for you, and give you a choice of whether they run or not.
 Also, any apps that have crashed may still be using system resources and slowing your computer.
 I can see that CleanMyMac has already found some items on my computer.